 Dependent libraries.
 Click Add next to Dependent Libraries.
 The dependent libraries are automatically attached to the cluster on launch.
 Follow the recommendations in Library dependencies for specifying dependencies.

-There is a tradeoff between running on an existing cluster and a new cluster.
-We recommend running a new cluster for production-level jobs or jobs that are important to complete.
+- There is a tradeoff between running on a new cluster and on an existing cluster.
+We recommend that you run on a new cluster for production-level jobs or jobs that are important to complete.
 Existing clusters work best for tasks such as updating dashboards at regular intervals.